 Narcissistic people are also often missing this object consistency, so when there is conflict, disagreements, or distance, they are unable to maintain deep emotional connections with others.

 Fear plays a big part in keeping most people with a narcissist.
 Fear of letting the family down, fear of judgment from others, fear of failure, fear of mistakes, fear of losing our identity (which we’ve already lost, so now our character is reliant upon the relationship.), fear of financial survival, fear of being lonely, fear of pain.

 The narcissist keeps us trapped with their plays of reward and punishment.
-We fear their reactions and change who you are, fawning to their behaviour, walking on eggshells to please them, then when they reward us with intermittent idealisation, it confirms in our mind that’s it’s our fault.
+We fear their reactions and change who we are, fawning to their behaviour, walking on eggshells to please them, then when they reward us with intermittent idealisation, it confirms in our mind that it’s our fault.
 (It was never your fault.)

 Fear from threats they make that could be the covet.
 “You’ll wish you didn’t do that.”
 To the overt. ” you’ll never see the children again.”

 Fear of where we’ll live, especially if they’ve taken over all the control of Our Finance’s.

 The narcissist has a profoundly wounded ego, and they fear losing control.
 They fear being inferior and unimportant.
 So they threaten others to keep their power, dominance and control.

 Ego and pride, which also falls under fear, pride of your family, worries, judgment and prejudice from others, how could you, of all people, stay in an abusive relationship?
 Why could you not see?
 Why could you not help them?
 There’s got to be a way to help them and make this work.
 What can you do to change the dynamics of the relationship and make it work?
 You’re pride and ego are to help others, support others and do your personal best.